StAAR Center Team

 Pronouns: She/Her/Hers

-Jessica oversees the day-to-day management of accessibility services.
+Jess oversees the day-to-day management of accessibility services.
 Students, staff and faculty seek out her thoughtful conversations and guidance about reasonable accommodations.
-After working with individuals with disabilities for over 15 years, her areas of interest include psychiatric disabilities, employment of people with disabilities, and disability identity in the context of diversity, equity and inclusion.
-Jessica returns to Massachusetts after living in Maine for 5 years.
+Jess is the Assistive Technology (AT) Chair of the New England AHEAD chapter and is excited for the future of AI as AT for students with disabilities.
+After working with individuals with disabilities for over 15 years, her areas of interest include psychiatric disabilities, employment of people with disabilities, and disability identity in the context of diversity, equity inclusion, and access.
+Jess is also an avid crafter and always looking for a new project to take on.

 Email Jessica